suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-26-03.md

     content:
       -
         type: text
-        text: 'If you''d like to see examples of how the project will come together then please visit the ' -
+        text: "If you'd like to see examples of how the project will come together then please visit the " -
         type: text
         marks: